 The underlying contracts have termination provisions.
 The contracts with architectural/engineering consulting firms representing approximately \$909 thousand of the commitment amount allow either party to terminate the agreement with a seven-day written notice, as long as the terminating party is not in default of the agreement.
 In the event that the Authority terminates the contract, the consulting firm shall be paid for the portion of the fee earned and costs incurred as of the date of the termination, but shall not be eligible for payment of any lost anticipated profits from the portion of the project following the termination date.
-Contract with one construction firms representing approximately \$11.6 million of the commitment amount allows the Authority to either terminate the agreement "for cause" due to failure by the contractor to fulfill contract obligations, or "for the convenience" of the Authority, at any time.
-The contract termination for the convenience of the Authority will provide for an equitable adjustment in the contract price, but no amount will be allowed for anticipated profit on unperformed services.
+Contract with one construction firms representing approximately \$11.6 million of the commitment amount allows the Authority to either terminate the agreement "for cause" due to failure by the contract termination for the convenience of the Authority will provide for an equitable adjustment in the contract price, but no amount will be allowed for anticipated profit on unperformed services.